Kevin Ayers

 Kevin Ayers (16 August 1944 – 18 February 2013) was an English singer-songwriter who was active in the English psychedelic music movement.
 Ayers was a founding member of the psychedelic band Soft Machine in the mid-1960s, and was closely associated with the Canterbury scene.
 He recorded a series of albums as a solo artist and over the years worked with Brian Eno, Syd Barrett, Bridget St John, John Cale, Elton John, Robert Wyatt, Andy Summers, Mike Oldfield, Nico and Ollie Halsall, among others.
 After living for many years in Deià, Mallorca, he returned to the United Kingdom in the mid-1990s before moving to the south of France.
 His last album, The Unfairground, was released in 2007.
 The British rock journalist Nick Kent wrote: "Kevin Ayers and Syd Barrett were the two most important people in British pop music.
 Everything that came after came from them."

 Biography

 Early life

 Ayers was born in Herne Bay, Kent, the son of BBC producer Rowan Ayers.
 Following his parents' divorce and his mother's subsequent marriage to a British civil servant, Ayers spent most of his childhood in Malaya.
-Ayers returned to England at the age of 12.
+Ayers returned to England at the age of 12, and attended Simon Langton Grammar School for Boys in Canterbury.
 In his early college years he became involved with the emerging Canterbury scene when he joined the Wilde Flowers, a band that included Robert Wyatt and Hugh Hopper, as well as future members of Caravan.
 This prompted him to start writing songs and singing.